 Osōji and decorating the house

-Preparations for seeing in the New Year were originally undertaken to greet the toshigami (年神), Shinto deities of the year thought to bring with each New Year.
+Preparations for seeing in the New Year were initially undertaken to greet the Toshigami (年神), Shinto deities of the year thought to bring with each New Year.
 Toshigami are also believed to be the spirits of ancestors.
 The countdown to the new year used to start on 13 December, the day of commencement being called ōshōgatsu hajime or shōgatsu kotohajime, when the house was given a thorough clean-up (お掃除 o-sōji).
 Nowadays, that clean-up - the equivalent of a "spring cleaning" - is performed closer to the end of the month.
-Once cleaned and swept, the house is then decorated in the traditional fashion: often a sacred rope of straw (標縄・注連縄・七五三縄 shimenawa, lit. "enclosing rope") with dangling white zigzag-shaped strips (紙垂・四手 shide) is attached over the front door to demarcate the temporary abode of the toshigami and to prevent bad spirits from entering the house.
+Once cleaned and swept, the house is then decorated in the traditional fashion: often a sacred rope of straw (標縄・注連縄・七五三縄 shimenawa, lit. "enclosing rope") with dangling white zigzag-shaped strips (紙垂・四手 shide) is attached over the front door to demarcate the temporary abode of the Toshigami and to prevent bad spirits from entering the house.

 Above: typical shimenawa found above the entrance during the New Year holidays.
 The inscription refers to a Japanese proverb:

 Literally: "Good fortune comes to a laughing gate."